Best Things to Do in Venice Beach, California

 One of the most iconic places to visit in Southern California, Venice Beach charms visitors with its unique urban seaside vibes.
-But with so much to choose from, picking the best things to do in Venice Beach can be difficult.
+But with so much to choose from, picking the best things to do in Venice Beach, CA, can be difficult.
+From its Ocean Front Walk and famed skatepark to its fishing pier and canals, dig into this bustling SoCal beach town on your LA vacation with this complete attractions guide!

 Venice Beach

-You can’t go wrong with visiting Venice Beach.
-The Venice seaside is the hub of the town’s activity, attracting visitors and locals, day and night.
+Not sure where to start your adventure?
+You can’t go wrong with kickin’ things off at Venice Beach.
+The Pacific Ocean seaside is the hub of the beach town’s activity, attracting visitors and locals, day and night.

 Venice Beach